166th Airlift Wing

-The 166th Airlift Wing (166th AW) of the Delaware Air National Guard (DANG) is stationed at New Castle Air National Guard Base, Delaware.
+The 166th Airlift Wing of the Delaware Air National Guard is stationed at New Castle Air National Guard Base, Delaware.
 If activated to federal service, the Wing is gained by the United States Air Force Air Mobility Command.

-Overview
+Mission

-The 166th Airlift Wing is based at the New Castle County Airport just outside Wilmington, Delaware.
-Operating eight permanently assigned, Lockheed C-130H2 Hercules transport aircraft, the wing provides the U.S. Air Force with tactical airlift, airdrop capability of paratroops and cargo, and aeromedical evacuation of patients anywhere in the world.
+The 166th Airlift Wingthe wing provides the U.S. Air Force with airlift, airdrop capability of paratroops and cargo, and aeromedical evacuation of patients anywhere in the world.
 Additionally, the wing has a civil engineer function and a network warfare unit (the 166th Network Warfare Squadron).
 Under command of the Governor of Delaware, the wing is prepared to support the State of Delaware with trained personnel and equipment for various humanitarian missions to protect life and property and to preserve peace, order and public safety.
 The wing's gaining command is the Air Mobility Command, U.S. Air Force.

 Units

 The 166th Airlift Wing consists of the following units: